awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 Amazon EFS provides API operations for you to create and manage these resources\.
 In addition to the create and delete operations for each resource, Amazon EFS also supports a describe operation that enables you to retrieve resource information\.
 You have the following options for creating and managing these resources:
 + Use the Amazon EFS console – For an example, see [Getting started](getting-started.md)\.
-+ Use the Amazon EFS command line interface \(CLI\) – For an example, see [Walkthrough: Create an Amazon EFS File System and Mount It on an Amazon EC2 Instance Using the AWS CLI](wt1-getting-started.md)\.
++ Use the Amazon EFS command line interface \(CLI\) – For an example, see [Walkthrough: Create an Amazon EFS file system and mount it on an Amazon EC2 instance using the AWS CLI](wt1-getting-started.md)\.
 + You can also manage these resources programmatically as follows:
   + Use the AWS SDKs – The AWS SDKs simplify your programming tasks by wrapping the underlying Amazon EFS API\.
 The SDK clients also authenticate your requests by using access keys that you provide\.
 For more information, see [Sample Code and Libraries](https://aws.amazon.com/code)\.
   + Call the Amazon EFS API directly from your application – If you cannot use the SDKs for some reason, you can make the Amazon EFS API calls directly from your application\.
 However, you need to write the necessary code to authenticate your requests if you use this option\.
 For more information about the Amazon EFS API, see [Amazon EFS API](api-reference.md)\.

 ## Authentication and access control<a name="auth-access-intro"></a>

 You must have valid credentials to make Amazon EFS API requests, such as create a file system\.
 In addition, you must also have permissions to create or access resources\.
 By default, when you use the root account credentials of your AWS account you can create and access resources owned by that account\.
 However, we don't recommend using root account credentials\.
 In addition, any AWS Identity and Access Management \(IAM\) users and roles that you create in your account must be granted permissions to create or access resources\.
-For more information about permissions, see [Identity and Access Management for Amazon EFS](auth-and-access-control.md)\.
+For more information about permissions, see [Identity and access management for Amazon EFS](auth-and-access-control.md)\.

 IAM authorization for NFS clients is an additional security option for Amazon EFS that uses IAM to simplify access management for Network File System \(NFS\) clients at scale\.
 With IAM authorization for NFS clients, you can use IAM to manage access to an EFS file system in an inherently scalable way\.
 IAM authorization for NFS clients is also optimized for cloud environments\.
 For more information on using IAM authorization for NFS clients, see [Using IAM to control file system data access](iam-access-control-nfs-efs.md)\.